 Years later, I would discover that I was suffering with an Autism Spectum Disorder.

-As a natural observer, photography just came naturally to me.
+As a natural observer, photography just came to me.
 The rule of thirds just made sense.
 I didn't even know there was such a thing.
 I just picked up the camera and captured moments.

 In my early twenties, I found my greatest creation tool to date.
 Software and computer development allowed me to build things and create solutions to problems with nothing more than a code editor and some elbow grease.